frankhecker/gettingdatacoursera/CodeBook.md

   jerk signal in the Y direction.
 * tBodyGyroJerk_std_Z: Standard deviation of body angular velocity jerk signal in the Z direction.
+* fBodyAcc_mean_X: Mean of FFT results for body linear acceleration in the X direction.
+* fBodyAcc_mean_Y: Mean of FFT results for body linear acceleration in the Y direction.
+* fBodyAcc_mean_Z: Mean of FFT results for body linear acceleration in the Z direction.
+* fBodyAcc_std_X: Standard deviation of FFT results for body linear acceleration in the X direction.
+* fBodyAcc_std_Y: Standard deviation of FFT results for body linear acceleration in the Y direction.
+* fBodyAcc_std_Z: Standard deviation of FFT results for body linear acceleration in the Z direction.
+* fBodyAccJerk_mean_X: Mean of FFT results for body linear acceleration jerk signal in the X direction.
+* fBodyAccJerk_mean_Y: Mean of FFT results for body linear acceleration jerk signal in the Y direction.
+* fBodyAccJerk_mean_Z: Mean of FFT results for body linear acceleration jerk signal in the Z direction.
+* fBodyAccJerk_std_X: Standard deviation of FFT results for body linear acceleration jerk signal in the X direction.
+* fBodyAccJerk_std_Y: Standard deviation of FFT results for body linear acceleration jerk signal in the Y direction.
+* fBodyAccJerk_std_Z: Standard deviation of FFT results for body linear acceleration jerk signal in the Z direction.
+* fBodyGyro_mean_X: Mean of FFT results for body angular velocity in the X direction.
+* fBodyGyro_mean_Y: Mean of FFT results for body angular velocity in the Y direction.
+* fBodyGyro_mean_Z: Mean of FFT results for body angular velocity in the Z direction.
+* fBodyGyro_std_X: Standard deviation of FFT results for body angular velocity in the X direction.
+* fBodyGyro_std_Y: Standard deviation of FFT results for body angular velocity in the Y direction.
+* fBodyGyro_std_Z: Standard deviation of FFT results for body angular velocity in the Z direction.
+* tBodyAccMag_mean: Mean of the magnitude of the three-dimensional body linear acceleration signals.
+* tBodyAccMag_std: Standard deviation of the magnitude of the three-dimensional body linear acceleration signals.
+* tGravityAccMag_mean: Mean of the magnitude of the three-dimensional gravity acceleration signals.
+* tGravityAccMag_std: Standard deviation of the magnitude of the three-dimensional gravity acceleration signals.
+* tBodyAccJerkMag_mean: Mean of the magnitude of the three-dimensional body linear acceleration jerk signals.
+* tBodyAccJerkMag_std: Standard deviation of the magnitude of the three-dimensional body linear acceleration jerk signals.
+* tBodyGyroMag_mean: Mean of the magnitude of the three-dimensional body angular velocity signals.
+* tBodyGyroMag_std: Standard deviation of the magnitude of the three-dimensional body angular velocity signals.
+* tBodyGyroJerkMag_mean: Mean of the magnitude of the three-dimensional body angular velocity jerk signals.
+* tBodyGyroJerkMag_std: Standard deviation of the magnitude of the three-dimensional body angular velocity jerk signals.
+* fBodyAccMag_mean: Mean of magnitude of FFT results for body linear acceleration.
+* fBodyAccMag_std: Standard deviation of magnitude of FFT results for body linear acceleration.
+* fBodyBodyAccJerkMag_mean: Mean of magnitude of FFT results for body linear acceleration jerk signals.
+* fBodyBodyAccJerkMag_std: Standard deviation of magnitude of FFT results for body linear acceleration jerk signals.
+* fBodyBodyGyroMag_mean: Mean of magnitude of FFT results for body angular velocity.
+* fBodyBodyGyroMag_std:: Standard deviation of magnitude of FFT results for body angular velocity.
+* fBodyBodyGyroJerkMag_mean:: Mean of magnitude of FFT results for body angular velocity jerk signals.
+* fBodyBodyGyroJerkMag_std: Standard deviation of magnitude of FFT results for body angular velocity jerk signals.

 \[1\] "Human Activity Recognition Using Smartphones Dataset, Version 1.0", Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca